DrUsagi/DrUsagi.github.io/_pages/about.md

 Background
 ======
-Prior to my academic journey, I spent seven years working in private equity investment.
-While I gained valuable experience in financial modeling and analysis, I came to realize that my challenges in investment weren't primarily due to technical limitations in finance mathematics, but rather behavioral factors.
-This realization sparked my deep interest in behavioral research, which now informs my academic work.
+Prior to my acedmic journey, I spent seven years working in investment banking and private equity.
+I learned a lot about financial modeling and analysis, but here's the thing: I wasn't exactly crushing it in the investment world 😅.
+It wasn't because I couldn't handle the math—I'm actually pretty good with numbers 📊.
+The real problem?
+It was more about human psychology than financial formulas.
+That realization sparked my interest in behavioral research, which is now a big part of my work!

 Beyond Academia
 ======